-All bicycles used on public roads in Ireland must at all times display a rear reflector.
-A rear reflector means a red reflector that can be plainly seen for a distance of 99 meters when the headlights of a vehicle shine directly on it.
+All bicycles used on public roads in Ireland must always display a rear reflector.
+A rear reflector is a red reflector that can be plainly seen for a distance of 99 meters when a vehicles headlights shine directly on it.
 The only exception to this rule is on a child's bicycle where that bicycle is used during the daytime.

 When do my bike lights have to be switched on?

 Your bike lights must be switched on during ’lighting-up time‘.
-This is the period beginning half an hour after sunset and ending half an hour before sunrise on the following morning.
-During these hours all cyclists are required to have fitted (and make use of) the following:
+This period begins half an hour after sunset and ends half an hour before sunrise on the following morning.
+During these hours, all cyclists must have fitted (and make use of) the following:

-- One front light, showing to the front a white or yellow light visible for a reasonable distance
+- One front light, shows the front a white or yellow light visible for a reasonable distance

 - One rear light, fitted to the rear of your bicycle showing a red light that is visible for a reasonable distance